opensafely-core/job-server/DEVELOPERS.md

 #### Restoring Backups

-Copies of production can be restored to a local database using a sanitised dump pulled from production.
+Copies of production can be restored to a local database using a dump pulled from production.
 If you do not have access to pull production backups, follow the [setting up a fresh install](#setting-up-a-fresh-install) instead of restoring a backup.